All Episodes

 Start using it.

-You know, I see a day in a future where if you want to know how warfare is going to evolve, it's going to be people in Tampa, Florida pushing buttons that will take out and wipe out specific targets around the globe anywhere, anytime.
+You know, I see a day in a future where, if you want to know how warfare is going to evolve, it's going to be people in Tampa, Florida pushing buttons that will take out and wipe out specific targets around the globe anywhere, anytime.

 We better be ahead of the curve on that.

-It's freedom that's given made us great.
+It's freedom that's made us great.

 It's the belief that God endowed us with these freedoms.

-You know, we're endowed by our creator.
+We're endowed by our Creator.

-Certain inalienable rights, what does that mean?
+What does that mean?

 Those rights come from God and not from government and not from men.